YunoHost-Apps/wireguard_client_ynh/README.md

 WireGuard® is fast and modern VPN that utilizes state-of-the-art cryptography.
 It aims to be faster, simpler, leaner, and more useful than IPsec.
 It intends to be considerably more performant than OpenVPN.
 WireGuard is designed as a general purpose VPN.

+This package only ships a YunoHost configuration panel to load WireGuard configuration files and create the VPNs.

 **Shipped version:** 0.3~ynh2